ozzieD/rally_slackbot/README.md

 # rally_slackbot
-A slackbot for interfacing with CA Agile Central's API
+A slackbot for execute commonly run tasks on Rally platform (CA Agile Tech.) so you never have to log in again